Last updated: March 2026

 • Smart modern editor & embedded terminal

-• Intelligence code completion
+• Smart code completion and refactoring

 • Numerous Plug-ins